 A Burst Descriptor MUST be included for each Interval Usage Code that is to be used in the allocation MAP.
-The Interval Usage Code MUST be one of the values from Table 8-20.
+The Interval Usage Code MUST be one of the values from Table 6-20.

 Within each Burst Descriptor is an unordered list of Physical-layer attributes, encoded as TLV values.
-These attributes are shown in Table 8-19.
-The CMTS MUST ensure that the set of burst attributes for all the burst descriptors in the UCD allow any CM on the upstream to be able to request enough mini-slots to be able to transmit a maximum size PDU (see Section 8.2.2).
+These attributes are shown in Table 6-19.